 By State law, ADUs are allowed in all cities in California.
 Recent changes to State law, established by a series of bills including SB 1069 (Wieckowski, 2016) and AB 2299 (Bloom, 2016) have required local jurisdictions to ease certain zoning regulations to support the creation of ADUs.
 Most cities in Santa Clara County updated their ordinances to comply with the new law.

-In the four years after the passage of these bills, the number of ADUs permitted permits in Santa Clara County have been steadily increasing, as shown in the table below (with a slight decline from 2019 to 2020, during the COVID-19 pandemic).
+Since the passage of these bills, the number of ADUs issued permits in Santa Clara County jurisdictions has been steadily increasing, as shown in the table below (with a slight decline from 2019 to 2020, during the COVID-19 pandemic).

 SV@Home’s Position: We Need New and Innovative Housing Solutions